sidvin101/LocalLLMDeployment/README.md

   --ctx-size 512 \
   --n-gpu-layers 20
 ```
-To get a server running.

-Once done, run
+- In a separate terminal, run app.py.
+This will be your main method of making API calls

+## Application Process
+- The user asks a question to the chatbot
+- The message will be cached
+- If the message is already cached (i.e. if the user has already answered that question before), return the previous answer
+- Otherwise, compile the message into an API Wrapper payload
+- Using the payload, it will make an API call to the server and return the generated message.

+## Architecture
 ```
-app.py
+|- /templates
+|  - index.html: The main flask UI
+|- app.py: The main flask app
+|- api_wrapper.py: handles the payload and caching logic
 ```
-For the flask app that will make an API call for the server.

-## Project Complexity
-This repo showcases a simple web application that wraps a locally deployed LLM via a llama.cpp server through an API call.
-A Flask front end is used for interaction.

-### Components
-- app.py: The Flask server, that provides with basic web UI with POST and GET functionality
-- api_wrapper.py: handles groups of chat payloads and caching

-## Big O aspects
+## Big O
 - Cache Hashing: O(n), where n is the length of the serialized input JSON file
 - Cache Lookup: Since it is a dictionary, the average case is O(1)
 - API Call: O(1) codewise, but is ultimately dependent on LLM server latency